-The British Indian Ocean Territory's remote, no-take Marine Protected Area provides an incredible scientific opportunity.
-It allows researchers to take an integrated and interdisciplinary approach to better understand the role of complex marine ecosystems for highly mobile species such as sharks, turtles and seabirds.
-Because the MPA is being negatively impacted by global warming and associated coral bleaching events, it also provides an important study site to explore the resilience that large marine reserves provide to ocean habitats.
+The Indian Ocean provides an incredible scientific opportunity.
+The programme allows researchers to take an integrated and interdisciplinary approach to better understand the role of complex marine ecosystems for highly mobile species such as sharks, turtles and seabirds.
+Because the Indian Ocean is being negatively impacted by global warming and associated coral bleaching events, it also provides an important study site to explore the resilience that large marine reserves provide to ocean habitats.

-We use research findings to inform the management needs of BIOT and support the UK’s international commitments to Sustainable Development Goal 14.
+We use research findings to inform the management needs of MPAs and support the international commitments to Sustainable Development Goal 14.